dpar39/vscode-rest-control/README.md

 - `custom.runInTerminal`: allows you to invoke commands the currently active integrated terminal

+- `custom.showQuickPick`: show quick pick dialog to collect selection from the user

+- `custom.showInformationMessage`, `custom.showWarningMessage` and `custom.showErrorMessage`: Show message dialogs to the user

 ### How do I get the command ID?